This product is freeze dried. All water molecules have been removed.

 Western blot analysis of rat brain (lanes 1 and 3) and mouse brain (lanes 2 and 4) lysates:1,2.
 Anti-P2X1 Receptor (extracellular) Antibody (#APR-022), (1:200).

 3,4.
 Anti-P2X1 Receptor (extracellular) Antibody, preincubated with the control peptide antigen.

 Expression of P2X1 Receptor in mouse cerebellumImmunohistochemical staining of mouse cerebellum using Anti-P2X1 Receptor (extracellular) Antibody (#APR-022).
 A. Most of P2RX1 labeling (green) appears in fine processes in the molecular layer (MOL) and in Purkinje cells (arrows show examples).
 B. DAPI is used as the counterstain (blue).
 C. Merge of A and B.

-Indirect flow cytometry analysis of MEG-O1 cells:___ Unstained cells.
+Cell surface detection of P2RX1 in live MEG-O1 cells:___ Unstained cells.

 ___ Cells + Anti-P2X1 Receptor (extracellular) Antibody (#APR-022), (10 µg antibody/1x106 cells).The control antigen is not suitable for this application.